stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/CortexM/MPU/readme.txt

     the C Linker->General node and use "stm32F_flash_ROAarray.ld" as Script File.
     This linker is configured for STM32F4xx.
 It should be updated to use it with other STM32 devices.
+- For SW4STM32 toolchain you have to follow these instructions :
+  - In the project properties window, select C/C++ Build->settings then the C Linker->General
+    and refer to "STM32F417IGHx_flash_ROAarray.ld" as a linker file.
 </ul>
  - Select the project workspace related to the used device
    - If "STM32F40_41xxx" is selected as default project Add the following files in the project source list: